• Skip to main content

 Best hotels in Namba

 If you’re looking to experience all the best things to do in Namba, staying at one of the best hotels in Namba is a must.
-The district has some of the city’s best places to stay, and, with its central location, Namba is the perfect place to base yourself while exploring Osaka.
+The district has some of the city’s best places to stay.
+With its central location, Namba is the perfect place to base yourself while exploring Osaka.

-• Sotetsu Fresa Inn Osaka Namba: One of the more affordable options in central Namba, this no-frills 3-star hotel delivers surprisingly spacious rooms with a host of excellent amenities.
+• Sotetsu Fresa Inn Osaka Namba is one of the more affordable options in central Namba.
+This no-frills 3-star hotel delivers surprisingly spacious rooms.
+You’ll also enjoy a host of excellent amenities.

-• Hotel Monterey Grasmere Osaka: Conveniently connected directly to Namba Station, this 4-star hotel is the top mid-range pick in the area thanks to its great location and four on-site eating options.
+• Hotel Monterey Grasmere Osaka is conveniently connected to Namba Station.
+This 4-star hotel is the top mid-range pick in the area thanks to its great location and four on-site eating options.

-• Swisotel Nankai Osaka: The top luxury hotel in Namba, this 5-star property offers superb rooms with excellent views out to Osaka’s skyline in a perfect central location.
+• Swisotel Nankai Osaka is the top luxury hotel in Namba.
+This 5-star property offers superb rooms with excellent views out to Osaka’s skyline in a perfect central location.

 Treksplorer